hubertwwong/xubuntuDesktopConfig/readme.md

 1. This assumes you are running from the directory of the that contains the VBoxLinuxAdditions.run command.
 2. The `|| true` is to swallow the error that `./VBoxLinuxAdditions.run` might throw and continue the script.
 3. You have to mount the guest additions from the GUI.
+TODO.
+Make this automated too.
+Not sure how.
+I think its just an Oracle thing where there isn't a repo tha contains this file.

 Mount CD instructions:
 1. Click Devices from menu.